 This highly significant contribution to the Eastern Art department includes a number of rare pieces from the Meiji (1868-1912) and Taisho (1912-26) periods, as well as several earlier Edo ceramics (1600-1867).

-Collection of 18 Japanese wooden, bronze and ceramic decorative objects by Various artists, 1800-1913
+Collection of 18 Japanese wooden, bronze and ceramic decorative objects by Various, 1800-1913

 © Ashmolean Museum, University of Oxford

 - Acquired in:

 - David and Anne Hyatt King through The Art Fund